-Owners advance funds to the Department on a monthly basis based on anticipated cash requirements.
+Owners advance funds to the Department monthly based on anticipated cash requirements.
 Excess cash funds are temporarily invested by the Department prior to use.

 (c) Fuel Inventories

 Fuel inventories comprised of fuel oil and wood chips are stated at lower of cost or market as determined using the average cost method.